Blue Ridge School

-Blue Ridge School is a private, all-male boarding school for students grades 9-12 located in the foothills of the Blue Ridge Mountains in Saint George, Virginia, near Charlottesville and the University of Virginia.
-The school was originally founded in 1909 by The Rev. George P. Mayo, an Episcopalian clergyman, as the Blue Ridge Industrial School, a school for the rural mountain students living in the region.
-It closed in 1960.
-The Blue Ridge School of today opened in 1962 as an all-boys boarding college preparatory school.
+Blue Ridge School (formerly The Blue Ridge Industrial School) is an independent, all-male boarding school for students grades 9-12 located in the foothills of the Blue Ridge Mountains in Saint George, Virginia, United States.
 Approximately 185 students attend Blue Ridge from 27 states and 15 foreign countries, with many from Virginia and other Southeastern and Mid-Atlantic states.
-The school's campus is 751 acres (3 km²) in Greene County, Virginia, adjoining Brokenback Mountain at the edge of Shenandoah National Park in the Appalachian Mountains.
+The school's campus is 751 acres (3 km2) in Greene County, Virginia, adjoining Brokenback Mountain at the edge of Shenandoah National Park in the Appalachian Mountains.
 The headmaster is William "Trip" Darrin, since 2012.

 History

-After two years of information gathering and preparation, the Blue Ridge Industrial School was founded by Reverend George Pickett Mayo in 1909 as a coeducational vocational school, and opened in January 1910 with about 35 students; two students graduated at the first commencement in 1918.
+The school was originally founded in 1909 by The Rev. George P. Mayo, an Episcopal clergyman, as the Blue Ridge Industrial School, a school for the rural mountain students in the region.
+The school opened in January 1910 as a coeducational vocational school with about 35 students; two students graduated at the first commencement in 1918.
 Enrollment rose to 112 in 1922 and 165 in 1928.
-The first building was Neve Hall; the school lost buildings to fires in 1911, 1918, and 1962, when the first infirmary was destroyed, and was hit by a tornado on September 30, 1959.
+The first building was Neve Hall; the school lost buildings to fires in 1911, 1918, and 1962, when the first infirmary was destroyed and was hit by a tornado on September 30, 1959.
 Mayo served as Superintendent until 1944.
+It closed in 1960.

 Blue Ridge became a college preparatory school for boys in 1962, with a short-term reduction of the student body to 66.